 There are a variety of property types to choose from when looking for real estate in Leaside.
-There are 29 houses, 2 townhouses, and 12 condos for sale.
-For past listings, search our Leaside sold listings and Leaside expired listings The average listing price in Leaside for all home types is $1,684,662.
-The average list price differs significantly when broken down by home type.
-The average listing price of a house is $2,176,230, $1,313,500 for a townhouse, and $1,215,992 for a condo.
+There are 27 houses, 0 townhouses, and 8 condos for sale.
+For past listings, search our Leaside sold listings and Leaside expired listings The average listing price in Leaside for all home types is $1,757,854, which is 32% higher than November 2017.
 There are many popular neighbourhoods surrounding Leaside, including Bennington Heights, Thorncliffe Park, Broadway, Moore Park, Governor's Bridge, Bridal Path, Park Lane that offer a variety of home prices and unique areas to live.
-Leaside also has many options for renters with 54 active rental listings and an average lease price of $3,867.
+Leaside also has many options for renters with 35 active rental listings and an average lease price of $3,450.

 Located in the heart of the city, Leaside is a coveted, family friendly neighbourhood that’s close to Toronto’s best shopping and dining.

 Originally a town all its own, Leaside is one of Toronto’s most historical residential neighbourhoods.
 Originally settled as farmland in the 19th century by the Lea family, the area was mainly an industrial centre used for munitions and shells factories before booming as a suburb following the second world war.
 Bordered by Bayview Avenue to the west, Eglinton Avenue East to the east, Serena Gundy park to the north, and the CP railway tracks to the south, this stately East York neighbourhood is filled with detached two-storey and bungalow homes, and ample greenspace.
 Given its central location and family-friendly amenities, it is one of the city’s most sought-after - and expensive - real estate markets.